 High blood sugar

-High blood sugar is when your body makes too little insulin or when your body is not able to use insulin the right way.
-High blood sugar may also be called high blood glucose or hyperglycemia.
+High blood sugar occurs when your body makes too little insulin or when your body is not able to use insulin the right way.
+Insulin is a hormone that helps the body use glucose (sugar) for energy.
+Insulin is made by the pancreas.

 Hyperglycemia - self-care; High blood glucose - self-care